ggt Reference

 ggt push

-Push changes from your local filesystem to your environment's filesystem.
+Push your local files to your environment directory.

 Usage